csgcode/landscaping-app/README.md

 #### Justification of the design and planned decomposition
 - Each service has been developed with a singular purpose.
 The Notification Service only sends messages.
 The Weather service provide and know only about the weather.
 - Scheduling and User services are the core and important services in this architecture.
+- Independent Scalability: The Catalog Service (read-heavy) can be scaled by adding database replicas.
+The Scheduling Service (write-heavy, complex logic) can be scaled by adding more compute instances.
+This is more cost-effective than scaling a monolith.
+- Resilience: If the Weather Service fails, clients can still book appointments (perhaps with a warning).
+If the Notification Service fails, the AppointmentCreated events will queue up and be processed when it recovers, ensuring no notifications are lost.

 - Planned decomposition:
   - Since the existing django application is running in production with high daily active usage.
 Ideally we want to migrate to microservices with